-Table 6.
+Table 7.
 Variables to be observed in the 1m2 nested subplot.

-Variable name Description Soil Organic or inorganic particles < 5 mm diameter.
+Variable name Description Soil Exposed/bare organic or inorganic particles < 5 mm diameter and 3011 physical soil crusts.
 Rock Inorganic particles ≥ 5 mm diameter.
-Woody, organic material ≥ 5 mm including living roots and material severed from the original source of growth and on the ground, including bark, fallen Wood logs, other pieces of wood suspended in the air, and dead trees (either self- Wood supported by roots, severed from roots, or uprooted) that are leaning > 45 degrees from vertical.
+Wood Woody, organic material ≥ 5 mm on any axis including living roots and material severed from the original source of growth and on the ground, including bark, fallen logs, other pieces of wood suspended in the air, and dead trees (either self-supported by roots, severed from roots, or uprooted) that are leaning > 45 degrees from vertical.
 Include the basal area and any woody, non-living organic material < 300 cm in the cover estimate.
-Litter Unrooted organic material lying on the ground such as grass, leaves, pine Littei needles, and twigs (wood) < 5 mm diameter.
-Standing, dead, woody material that is not severed from the original source Standing Dead, of growth and not leaning > 45 degrees.
-Similar to estimating the cover of Woody living material (see B.5), record only largest cover under 300cm if individuals woody exceed that height.
+Litter Unrooted organic material lying on the ground such as grass, leaves, pine needles, and twigs (wood) < 5 mm diameter.
+Standing Dead, Woody Standing, dead, woody material that is not severed from the original source of growth and not leaning > 45 degrees.
+Similar to estimating the cover of living material (see B.5), record only largest cover under 300cm if individuals exceed that height.
 However, unlike directions in B.2, do not record information about height.
-Desiccated herbaceous organic material from the previous calendar year or Standing Dead, that cannot be identified.
-Species that might have been included had the Herbaceous sampling bout been longer or occurred earlier in the year should be included in the plot species list.
+Standing Dead, Herbaceous Desiccated herbaceous organic material from the previous calendar year or that cannot be identified.
+Species that might have been included had the sampling bout been longer or occurred earlier in the year should be included in the plot species list.
 Water Standing or flowing water.
-Lichen Symbiotic fungus and alga.
-Pryophytos/Moss Typically small (1 - 10 cm but up to 50cm), mosses, liverworts, and Bryophytes/Moss hornworts.
-Other non- Algae, fungus, macrofungi, and biological soil crusts.
-Note in the comments vascular what was observed.
-Scat Animal dung, make note of species it originated from if possible in comments.
-Other Trash, shells, bones, carcass, and other items that don't fit above.
+Biocrust Lichen Lichen living on and stabilizing mineral soil (not on rock, litter, or wood).
+Lichen Lichen living on rock, wood material (e.g., tree) or litter.